aadharsh0428-prog/TradingGEN-Sentiment-Analysis-Project/README.md

-Here is the plain text version of the README content without any Markdown formatting:

----

 # Sentiment Analysis of News Articles

 This project provides sentiment analysis of news articles related to various companies using data from the [NewsAPI](https://newsapi.org/).
 It uses VADER Sentiment Analysis to categorize articles as Positive, Negative, or Neutral, and visualizes the sentiment distribution as pie charts using Plotly.